ooni/spec/backends/bk-003-collector.md

 # 2.0 Threat model

-The collector MUST use HTTPS to provide some reasonable level of encryption and authentication between the OONI probe and itself.
-Therefore, a malicious lazyy actor won't be able to easily modify test results that they have not created while they are being submitted to the collector.
+The collector transport MUST guarantee some reasonable level of encryption and authentication between the OONI probe and itself.
+Therefore, a malicious lazy actor won't be able to easily modify test results that they have not created while they are being submitted to the collector.

 It is outside of the scope of the collector to provide blocking resistance or